antunmartinovic1/docker-magento/README.md

 curl -s https://raw.githubusercontent.com/antunmartinovic1/docker-magento/master/lib/onelinesetup | bash
 ```

-The `vivelacar.loc` above defines the hostname to use, and the `2.4.4` defines the Magento version to install.
-Note that since we need a write to `/etc/hosts` for DNS resolution, you will be prompted for your system password during setup.

 After the one-liner above completes running, you should be able to access your site at `https://vivelacar.loc`.

 ## Custom CLI Commands